annbelievable/coffee_stores/README.md

 To start the project, make sure you have docker installed in your computer.

+Fill in the necessary details in .envs/.local/.postgres file.

-Simply run the command to start the project up:
+Then simply run the command to start the project up:

     $ docker compose -f local.yml up --build